Transgender

 Many children engage in behavior that challenges the typical gender norms and stereotypes and do not identify as transgender at all.
 Nonetheless, there are some possible signs that could indicate a child is transgender or the presence of gender confusion in a child.

-• Referring to themselves as the opposite gender – if you hear your child referring to themselves as the opposite gender (i.e. – your daughter says she is a boy), this could indicate they are transgender (or the presence of gender confusion).
-Often times, a transgender child will say, “I am a girl/boy” rather than “I wish I was a girl/boy.”
+• Referring to themselves as the opposite gender – if you hear your child referring to themselves as the opposite gender (i.e. – your daughter says she is a boy), this could indicate they are transgender (or may indicate the presence of gender confusion).
+Often, a transgender child will say, “I am a girl/boy” rather than “I wish I was a girl/boy.”
 If you recognize this behavior in your child, ask them “why” they are referring to themselves as a boy/girl.

 • Pronoun changes – as more people come out as transgender, the need for gender-neutral pronouns becomes apparent.
 Personal pronouns are important for all individuals.
 But for those who are questioning their gender identity, personal pronouns can mean the difference between acceptance and rejection by others.
 If your child is referring to themselves with gender pronouns opposite of their born gender identity, they could be transgender.
 Notice if your child feels more comfortable being referred to as the other sex; ask questions about their preferred pronouns.